- Stole my first harmonica while a teenager. The rightful owner never asked for it back, probably because he told me I was better.

 - First paid gig: 1987, in San Bernardino, CA with the group Sangre Latina.

 - Since then, it’s been quite a ride.
-Played with a number of groups in southern California, Arizona, Indiana, North and South Carolina.
+Played with a number of groups in southern California, Arizona, Indiana, and the Carolinas.

 Harp man with twin bands Laney and the Tubtones (bluegrass), and the Pluff Mud Pickers (Americana).
 We met at various jam sessions throughout town, played together, and liked what we heard.
 The Pickers touched on older country music, folk-rock, beach, blues, jazz, and good ol’ down-home boogie.

 Played with the band at Northwood Baptist Church, North Charleston SC.